 During their time in Ethiopia, Catherine and Reg faced a range of challenges: accessing blood and plasma supplies, continuing their life-saving work at the hospital during the 1960 coup attempt, and finding ways to strengthen rural healthcare services for women.

-Most recently, the civil war in the Tigray region forced the shutdown of the Hamlin Mekele Fistula Hospital (below).
-The hospital has now reopened but faces an enormous backload of patients, as well as an urgent need to restock supplies and replace outdated medical equipment.
+More recently, the civil war in the Tigray region forced the shutdown of the Hamlin Mekele Fistula Hospital (below).
+On reopening, doctors faced an enormous backload of patients, as well as an urgent need to restock supplies and replace outdated medical equipment.

 In 2017, the United Nations Association of Australia UNAA presented Dr Catherine with the Lifework Award, highlighting her dedication to restoring the health and dignity of women who have survived a horrendous and preventable childbirth injury, obstetric fistula.